SamBall999/Depth-Networks-In-Unstructured-Scenes/Evaluation Pipeline/Data Processing/Images/ACFR/README.md

 - In order for a fair comparison with the FieldSafe dataset, only the front view from the panospheric Ladybug camera was extracted for analysis.

-- Images from the almond subset were extracted from binary to png format through the bash commands and relevant library utilities as outlined in ...
+- Images from the almond subset were extracted from binary to png format through the bash commands and relevant library utilities as outlined below.